ChrisUno/Childcare/README.md

 -   Create a Parent Account & Password
 -   Create a Guardian
--   Create an Location
+-   Create a Location
--   Create an Activity
+-   Create an Event
 -   Daily calendar to track appointments, Activities.
 -   Ability to update, edit and remove appointments and activities.